DBAA/fishing-site/README.md

 Create a static build of the react frontend.

+`npm run copy-static-react`

+Copies the results of the frontend-build command into the firebase asset folder so that the express server can serve this static build of the react app.

 `npm run exec`

-Build the react frontend, copy it to the asset directly, then run the backend.
+Build the react frontend, copy it to the asset directly, then run the firebase emulator.

 ## Live Site